Novel number two is on its way – here’s the first chapter.

 But first we have to pay a quick visit to the arches.”

 Jen got back from work half an hour ago and I mustn’t forget about her.
-She’s currently lashed to the curtain rail with a skipping rope, her hands cuffed, perching on the ottoman in front of the bay window.
+She’s currently lashed to the curtain rail with a skipping rope, her hands cuffed, while perched on the ottoman in front of the bay window.
 She’s wearing a fishnet body-stocking, one she came home with.

 I hadn’t noticed the time pass since she left – and she was overjoyed to find me still up and about.
 She wanted to try her outfit on straight away.
 Anyone stepping down the stairs to our front door right now would be in for a surprise.
 But who’d be calling by at 2.30 in the morning?